MakhloufiMahdi/coffee-data-analysis-project-/README.md

 # 📊 Coffee Data Analysis Project

-This project presents a complete data analysis workflow based on a coffee sales dataset.
+This project presents a complete data analysis Project based on a coffee sales dataset.
 It is structured into four main parts:

 ## 🔧 Data Cleaning (Alteryx)
 The raw dataset was cleaned using Alteryx.
 Key operations included: